 - Attendance and Absence Policy

 - Child Protection and Safeguarding Policy

-- Children Missing Education Policy
+- Children Missing from Education Policy

-- Pupil Confidentiality Policy

 - Data Protection Policy

-- Records Management Policy

 - Special Educational Needs and Disabilities (SEND) Policy

 - Supporting Pupils with Medical Conditions Policy

-2. [Updated] LA duties
+2. LA duties

 For the purpose of this policy, the LA's duties when pupils are unable to attend school due to health needs are outlined below.
 These duties have been included so as to differentiate the responsibilities that lie with the school and those that will be carried out by the LA.
 The school is not responsible for ensuring that the LA meets its responsibilities - the school's responsibilities are outlined in the 'Roles and responsibilities' section of this policy.